mstr-brightside/wolka-suggests-study/README.md

 1. [DataQuest](https://www.dataquest.io/) - dive into Data Science, Machine Learning, Data Analysis with the courses at this platform.
 Learning is interactive, available community, pricing is affordable.

 1. [DataMonkey](http://datamonkey.pro/) - perfect place to start for a complete beginners, who want to learn SQL and/or spreadheets to analise data.
 Courses are done in interactive and playful way, it's all very clear.
 You can start learning for free.

-1. [Khan Academy](https://www.khanacademy.org/) - The organization produces short videos lessons.
-Includes practice exercises and materials for educators.
-Areas lessons cover: Math, Biology, Arts and Humanities, Economics, Chemistry, IT/Programming/Computing.
-All resources are available for free to users of the website and application.

 1. [Guides.CO](https://guides.co/) - this is not actually a video-lessons platform, but a resource, where one can create a guide.
 It might be anything (just [explore](https://guides.co/explore) the examples).
 Idea is interesting, you might want to check it.